koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_19_at-the-core-the-order-to-payment-flow.md

-# At the Core: The Order-to-Payment Flow
+# Slide 19 of Lecture 13 contains information about At the Core: The Order-to-Payment Flow

 The diagram visualizes the fundamental interconnectivity of supply chain activities using a concept referred to as the "Supply-Chain 'S'".
 This visual metaphor is represented by a thick red winding arrow that weaves through various operational stages, demonstrating how a customer order triggers a cascading series of upstream and downstream actions.
 The structure is bookended by "Suppliers/Vendors" on the far left and "Customers/End Users" on the far right, emphasizing the end-to-end nature of the process.